awemorris/suika3/README.md

 ## Key Features

-With lead developer's 10+ years of R&D experience in computer science, Suika3 is engineered with modern techniques, and delivers:
+Suika3 is engineered with modern techniques, and delivers:

 - **High Performance**: Powered by Ray's Sunlight JIT Virtual Machine,